 The Centre provides the support and deliver the courses from the five (5) Schools of the University by distance mode.
-As such, it is purposed to reach the unreachable population who cannot come to on-campus due to various personal reasons.
+As such, it is purposed to reach the unreachable population who cannot come to oncampus due to various personal reasons.
 It is also response to train the population that has not done any formal education in their life.
 The major achievement for the Centre is successful signing of MOU with United Church, Malaita, Choiseul and Western Provinces for the partnership in the delivery of the Learning Pathway Certificates.
-The Centre is offering the Certificate of Primary from the School of Education and the Bachelor's in Business Entrepreneurship from the School of Business
+The Centre is offering the Certificate of Primary from the School of Education and the Bachelor's in Business Entrepreneurship from the School of Business Management and is trying to consolidate the BBE program.
+For the off-shore campus, the Centre is working with HR to prepare for any positive outcome when the establishment paper reaches the Council.

 Program Title Total Enrolment

 Males Females

-Certificate Cohort 1 132 258
+Certificate in Teaching Primary Cohort 1 132 258

-in Teaching Primary Cohort 2 62 199
+Cohort 2 62 199

 Cohort 3 63 147

 Cohort 4 128 299

 Cohort 5 282 421